nefarius/docs.nefarius.at/docs/projects/VirtualPad/Runtime/FAQ.md

 You can now share the generated `.evtx` file and `LocaleMetaData` directory with support personnel.
 It's best to compress them using e.g. 7zip or WinRAR or similar to have one single file to share.

+If the resulting file is too big to be shared on Discord, upload it [here](https://files.nefarius.at/) and share the link instead.

 Good luck!